Last updated: July 2020

 This method involves having a conversation with them about their community.
 Do they know what their followers want?
 Do they care?
 Or is it a matter of posting selfie after selfie without much thought as to their audience’s desires.

-An influencer won’t bang on about themselves and achievements for too long.
+An influencer won’t bang on about themselves and their achievements for too long.
 They’ll know it’s not all about them.
-A clear sign of an influencer is that they understand their audience, have high engagement levels with them and perhaps do meet-ups to strengthen their community.
-An Instagrammer who hasn’t attained their followers organically won’t be in on this game and won’t have evidence to back up the legitimacy of the community they’ve created.
+A clear sign of an influencer is that they understand their audience, have high engagement levels with them, and perhaps do meet-ups to strengthen their community.
+An Instagrammer who hasn’t attained their followers organically won’t be as in touch as they should be with their followers, and may struggle to back up the legitimacy of the community they’ve created.

 The reason to check geographic location is often fairly obvious.
 If your potential influencer is a fashion blogger based in Melbourne but the majority of their followers live in Asia, there’s a high chance that they’ve purchased these followers.
 It’s not always the case though, digital nomads and jet-setters often attain followers globally without any shady purchases along the way.

 We recommend that you identify the geographic location of an influencer’s followers.
-You can do this through our software; we created this article to explain the capabilities in more detail.
+You can achieve this through our free chrome plugin; we created this article to explain the capabilities in more detail.

 Tools that detects fake followers and likes on Instagram